Finnish passport: Visa requirements

 In 2022, Finnish citizens had visa-free or visa on arrival access to 189 countries and territories, ranking the Finnish passport third in the world (tied with Italian and Luxembourgish passports) according to the Henley Passport Index.
 Additionally, Arton Capital's Passport Index ranked the Finnish passport second in the world, with a visa-free score of 172 (tied with Austrian, Dutch, French, German, Italian, Luxembourgish, Spanish, Swedish, Swiss, and United States passports), as of 19 September 2022.

 As a member state of the European Union, Finnish citizens enjoy freedom of movement within the European Economic Area (EEA).
 The Citizens’ Rights Directive defines the right of free movement for citizens of the EEA.
 Through bilateral agreements freedom of movement is extended to Switzerland, and all EU and EFTA nationals are not only visa-exempt but are legally entitled to enter and reside in each other's countries.

 Different spellings of the same name

-Names containing special letters (ä, ö, å) are spelled the correct way in the non-machine-readable zone, but are mapped in the machine-readable zone, ä becoming AE, ö becoming OE, å becoming AA.
+Names that contain special letters (ä, ö, å) are written with those letters in the non-machine-readable zone.

+In the machine-readable zone, they are converted into letter combinations according to international standards: